Eadgyth/Programming-Editor/README.md

 # Java-Programming-Editor / Eadgyth
-A text editor written in Java that helps coding (Java mainly and less worked out Perl, HTML) and that is extensible by plugins which may be developed to perform specialized tasks with text files.
+A text editor written in Java that helps coding (presently Java, Perl, HTML) and that is extensible by plugins which may be developed to perform specialized tasks with text files.
 <p>
 A particular goal is a very simple but flexible setting of a project and usage of already configured projects.